 The GPIO interface allows you to connect physical buttons to your Raspberry Pi running the 3DPrinterOS Client.
 This makes it possible to trigger basic actions such as Cancel or Send Bed Clear directly from the printer without using the web dashboard.
+It can also drive a status LED.

 1. How to Enable

-To enable the GPIO buttons interface, locate the parameter enabled in the "gpio" section of your configuration file and change its value from false to true.
+To enable the GPIO interface, locate the parameter enabled in the "gpio" section of your configuration file and change its value from false to true.

 You can edit this file directly in the 3DPrinterOS Client interface: